posit-dev/rsconnect-python/README.md

 ```

 You should always quote a glob pattern so that it will be passed to `rsconnect` as-is
 instead of letting the shell expand it.
 If a file is specifically listed as an extra
 file that also matches an exclusion pattern, the file will still be included in the
-deployment (i.e., extra files trumps exclusions).
+deployment (i.e., extra files take precedence).

 #### Package Dependencies